 Manchester and Brown’s Island Dam Breaches – 1989; reopened 6 miles (photo – Manchester Dam | photo – Brown’s Island Dam)

 These two dams located in downtown Richmond on the James River were breached using explosives in January 1989.
 The breaches are located near the north shore of the river where the two dams are close together.
 You can see the 100′ breaches from the public access “cat-walk” on Brown’s Island.
-This was a cooperative effort of the Commonwealth, the DGIF, the City of Richmond and the Council on the Environment.
+This was a cooperative effort of the Commonwealth, DWR, the City of Richmond and the Council on the Environment.
 Belle Isle Dam is approximately 1 mile upstream of Brown’s Island Dam but it was naturally breached during a storm so a total of 6 miles was reopened up to William’s Island Z-Dam when the breaches were done.